-- On July 11, 2019 Indivior announced revised expectations for FY 2019 net revenue and net income following the stronger than expected H1 2019 net revenue performance. - Consistent with the update, FY 2019 net revenue is expected to be in the range of \$670m to \$720m (previously: \$525m to \$575m) and net income in the range of \$80m to \$130m (previously: a loss of \$40m to net income of \$10m), excluding exceptional items and at constant exchange rates. - Net revenue guidance assumes that share erosion of SUBOXONE® Film2 and the authorized generic film product trend toward the rates of historical industry analogues over the remainder of FY 2019. - All other key FY 2019 guidance elements are maintained, including: - SUBLOCADETM net revenue of \$50m to \$70m; - Modest net revenue contribution from PERSERISTM; - Authorized generic buprenorphine/naloxone film contribution to net revenue in the tens of \$-millions; - Operating expense (SG&A and R&D combined) of \$440m to \$460m (before exceptional costs), inclusive of costs relating to the current Legal Proceedings as described in Note 11 on pages 21-23; and, - A tax rate in the high-single to low double-digit range.
+- On October 15, 2019 Indivior announced revised expectations for FY 2019 net revenue and net income following the stronger than expected Nine Months YTD 2019 net revenue performance. - Consistent with the update, FY 2019 net revenue is expected to be in the range of \$750m to \$790m (previously: \$670m to \$720m) and net income in the range of \$160m to \$190m (previously: \$80m to \$130m), excluding exceptional items and at constant exchange rates. - FY 2019 SUBLOCADE[TM] net revenue range narrowed to \$60m to \$70m (from \$50m to \$70m). - Net revenue guidance includes an adverse net revenue impact from the recent legislation change regarding "best price" which results in Indivior selling SUBOXONE[®] Film at a negative gross profit through most US government channels, if it continues to supply Sandoz Inc. with its authorized generic product.
+As such, the Group has given notice and will discontinue its authorized generic program at the end of 2019 (see page 3,"US Market Update"). - All other key FY 2019 guidance elements are maintained, including: - Modest net revenue contribution from PERSERISTM; - Authorized generic buprenorphine/naloxone film contribution to net revenue in the tens of \$-millions; - Operating expense (SG&A and R&D combined) of \$440m to \$460m (before exceptional costs), inclusive of costs relating to the current Legal Proceedings as described in Note 11 on pages 22-25; and, - A tax rate in the high-single to low double-digit range.